-I had two ideas but I took them nowhere.
-I’m thankful that someone else had those same ideas.
+I had a few ideas over the years.
+I took them nowhere but I’m thankful someone else had those same ideas.

 “Detach the monitor of a laptop, make it touch sensitive, and give it the processing power of a netbook.
 You could carry all your songs, all your books, all your documents, be productive on the go and take handwritten notes.
 Every student would want one.”